Kartikay45/Capegemini-DATA-Hackathon-mlproject-/README.md

 The GHG Emission Prediction System is a data-driven solution that aims to address the pressing issue of crop-generated and farming-generated emissions in agricultural farms.
 The system provides a comprehensive methodology and predictive model to calculate overall greenhouse gas (GHG) emissions, specifically tailored to mapped agricultural farmlands.

 ## Problem Statement
 The current lack of data, standard methodologies, tools, and resources to calculate overall emissions in agricultural farms poses a significant challenge.
-To overcome this, the GHG Emission Prediction System focuses on mapping farm locations and leveraging existing emission data from public farms.
-By considering multiple parameters such as land usage, land area, farming type, technology used, and existing emissions, the system calculates proxy-based emissions for privately-owned farms.
+To overcome this, the GHG Emission Prediction System focuses on mapping farm locations and leveraging existing emission data and farming data from USDA, IPCC and EPA.
+By considering multiple parameters such as land usage, land area, Crop yield, Eutrophication, and existing emissions, the system calculates proxy-based emissions for privately-owned farms.

 ## Features
 * Farm Location Mapping: The GHG Emission Prediction System allows users to map farm locations using latitude and longitude coordinates, enabling accurate assessment and analysis of emissions.